FlorinCamarut1/FullStack--Twitter-Clone/README.md

 The Twitter clone app is deployed on Vercel.
 You can access it [here](https://twitter-clone-opal-seven.vercel.app).

+For testing purpose use this account:
+email: test@test.com
+password: 123456

 ## Usage

 1. Create an account with a unique username and password.